 Lasting wealth doesn’t come with ease, it takes years and consistent effort to make it in Life.
-Also don’t assume someone is Lucky, most people didn’t know about what Adegboro passed through in Lagos they didn’t see him toiling morning, afternoon, night carrying load on his head for survival; they only saw the magnificent building he built in Oja Oba.
+Also, don’t assume someone is Lucky, most people didn’t know about what Adegboro passed through in Lagos they didn’t see him toiling morning, afternoon, night carrying loads on his head for survival; they only saw the magnificent building he built in Oja Oba.

-Always remember that tough time never last but tough people do.
+Always remember that tough times never last but tough people do.
 Be consistent in whatever you do and success will always be yours.